Alienware 17 R2 Disassembly and SSD, RAM, HDD Upgrade Options

 Disconnect the keyboard cable and touchpad cable from the motherboard.
 You can remove the palm rest.

-Now you can remove the keyboard and replace it with a new keyboard.
+Now, you can remove the keyboard and replace it with a new keyboard.

-6. Removing the screen assembly
+6. Remove the screen assembly

 Remove all screws securing the LCD hinges (left and right) and disconnect the LCD cable from the motherboard.
 You can remove the screen assembly.

-7. Removing the battery
+7. Remove the battery

-7. Removing the motherboard
+7. Remove the motherboard

 Disconnect the speaker cable and USB board cable from the motherboard.

-Lift up and remove the motherboard from the laptop.
+Remove all screws securing the motherboard, and then lift and remove the motherboard from the laptop.

-Loosen eight screws securing the heat sink.
+Loosen the eight screws securing the heat sink.

-Disconnect two fan cables from the motherboard.
+Disconnect the two fan cables from the motherboard.
 You can remove the heat sink and cooling fan module.

-9. Removing the wireless card
+9. Remove the wireless card

-The laptop features a Killer1525 wireless card, Dell P/N: 0K1D64.
+The laptop features a Killer1525 wireless card.
+The Dell part number is 0K1D64.

-10. Removing the USB board
+10. Remove the USB board

-Remove two screws securing the board you can remove it.
+Remove the two screws securing the board.

-The USB board has two USB 3.0 ports, a headset jack and a microphone jack.
+The USB board has two USB 3.0 ports, a headset jack, and a microphone jack.

 Red: TPA 311D1 Class D audio amplifier

-Blue: Parade 8713B USB 3.0 repeater / redrive, bidirectional
+Blue: Parade 8713B USB 3.0 repeater/redrive, bidirectional

 11. Chips on the motherboard